zupo/awesome-pytest-speedup/README.md

 # Awesome `pytest` speedup

-A checklist of best-practices to speed up your [pytest](https://pypi.org/project/pytest/) suite.
+A checklist of best practices to speed up your [pytest](https://pypi.org/project/pytest/) suite.

 Tick them off, one by one: